bshef/hello-go/hello-web/README.md

 `%GOPATH%\bin\hello-web` or `hello` (if `%GOPATH%\bin` was added to the PATH)

 ## Test
-Visit `http://localhost:8000` in a modern browser.
+Visit `http://localhost:8000` in a modern browser to see static content served.

+Visit `http://localhost:8000/view/test` in a modern browser to see templated content being served.

+Enter the following commands to see a simple API in action:
 ```
 curl -i localhost:8000
 curl -i localhost:8000/health